 When Doesn’t Homeowners Insurance Cover Items in Storage Units?

-- Mold and mildew due to poor ventilation
+- Mold and mildew from poor ventilation

-- Damage from pests or vermin
+- Damage caused by pests

 - Theft without forced entry